Transgender language glossary

 Bias in favor of cis people over trans people, or beliefs that cis people are inherently superior to trans, more real, more natural, etc. This often refers to systems which advantage cis people over trans people or unconscious systems of thought, rather than transphobic individuals.

-Being read is the gender one wishes to be read as (usually used in a binary cisgender context).
+Being read as the gender one wishes to be read as.
 The term ‘passing’ is falling out of fashion as it is seen to imply that one should desire to look cisgender.

 Bottom surgery, Sexual Reconstruction Surgery (SRS) or Genital Reconstruction Surgery (GRS), refer to several different types of gender affirmation or transition related surgical procedures which alter the patients genitalia.

 These terms are preferred over “sex change operation” or anything with “reassignment.”
 Not all transgender people choose to or can afford to have GRS.
-Overemphasising the importance of GRS to the transition or affirmation process should be avoided.
+Subsequently, overemphasising the importance of GRS to the transition or affirmation process should be avoided.